lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   the space that thing occupies, manipulating time such that it appears to have instantly dissolved.
 - Because it is explained so poorly, students new to the practice will often actually attempt to modify the physical properties of the thing being vanished instead of its chemical properties, resulting in transparent versions instead of something that has, to paraphrase one well known nephil scholar, gone into everything.
 - Vanishing is, highly problematic magic.
-When practiced on a living thing, you are killing that thing.
+When practised on a living thing, you are killing that thing.
 Fortunately, it is _impossible_ to vanish anything that has an immortal soul, the magic simply will not work.[^241125-4]

-[^241125-4]: Church officials worried about this for centuries, and some scholars to this day refuse to accept the vision that revealed this tidbit.
+[^241125-4]: Church officials worried about this for centuries, and some scholars to this day refuse to accept the vision that revealed this titbit.
 Some continue to worry about murder-by-vanishment.

 ### Potions